DShK: History

 In 1946, an improved variant was produced, with a revised muzzle and feeding system.
 Named the DShK 38/46 or DShK-M, over a million were produced from 1946-1980.
 The gun was also revised to become more reliable, and easier to manufacture.
-The new DShK was produced under license in Pakistan, Iran, Yugoslavia, Romania and Czechoslovakia.
+The new DShK was produced under license in Pakistan, Iran, Yugoslavia, Romania, Poland and Czechoslovakia.
+Czechoslovak variant, most often encountered on quads, is visually distinguishable by a rectangular muzzle brake.
 China produced their own variant of the design, designated the Type 54.

 After World War II, DShKs were used widely by communist forces in Vietnam, starting with the Battle of Dien Bien Phu in 1954.
 While not as powerful as anti-aircraft cannons, the DShK was easier to smuggle through Vietnam, Cambodia and Laos.
-DShKs were a major threat to American aircraft in the Vietnam War, and of the 7,500 helicopters and fixed-wing aircraft lost during the war, most were destroyed by DShKs.
+DShKs were a major threat to American aircraft in the Vietnam War, and of the 7,500 helicopters and fixed-wing aircraft lost during the war, most were destroyed by anti-aircraft guns including DShK.

 In June 1988, during The Troubles, a British Army Westland Lynx helicopter was hit 15 times by two Provisional IRA DShKs smuggled from Libya, and forced to crash-land near Cashel Lough Upper, south County Armagh.

-DShKs were also used in 2004, against British troops in Al-Amarah, Iraq.

 Rebel forces utilized DShKs in the Syrian civil war, often mounting the gun on cars.
 In 2012, the Syrian government claimed to have destroyed 40 such technicals on a highway in Aleppo and six in Dael.

 The DShK began to be partially replaced in the Soviet Union by the NSV machine gun in 1971, and the Kord machine gun in 1998.
 The DShK remains in service, although it is no longer produced.

 The weapon was used by Ukrainian forces in the 2022 Russian invasion of Ukraine to shoot down Iranian-made Shahed-136 drones.
 The DShKs are fitted with a searchlight when attacking drones, which MANPADS have been unable to destroy.
 As many of the DShKs have been left over from the Soviet Union, they have been both cost-effective and one of the most reliable methods of destroying drones.